 CIT 140 : Electronic Game Development I

 This course is an overview of electronic game development that takes students from the conception of electronic games in the 1970s up through the next generation console and PC games of today.
 Students study the game design process, the research and development of the game, and prepare a game proposal.
 Three lecture hours per week.
-Competency met: Technical Literacy (8.0) Fall
+Instructional Support Fee applies.
+Gen. Ed.
+Competencies Met: Information Literacy.
+3 credits Fall

 - Understand the history of electronic games

-- Understand the basic logic and concepts of game play
+- Understand the basic logics and concepts of game play. .

 - Understand the business of the game industry.